 How do you relax during breastfeeding and combat breastfeeding boredom?

-Breastfeeding stress reduction is key, your milk supply depends mostly
+Breastfeeding stress reduction is key, as your milk supply depends mostly on your mood.

 So now, let's look at ways to control the breastfeeding stress, and make life easier for you and your baby.

 - Sometimes it helps to feel your baby's skin against your own, cuddle with him/her or sing to your baby; this will help with milk flow and will also help you both relax.

 - Have a snack before breastfeeding your baby.
 You must care for yourself first before you can see to your baby's needs.
 Mothers who are dehydrated and who do not eat healthily are more prone to anxiety.
 Good snacks to have while breastfeeding: Whole grains, vegetables, and proteins.

 - Keep distractions to a minimum.
 There should be a special, comfortable place where you breastfeed your baby, where it is calm and peaceful.

 - A warm shower can calm you and will also assist with milk flow.

 - Sometimes, getting yourself busy with something else during breastfeeding can help you relax.

 - If you and your baby are not comfortable while breastfeeding, you will both feel reasonably stressed out afterward, physically and emotionally.
 Find the most comfortable position for the both of you.